Tulane Internal Medicine:

 If you want to read more about the rationale that went into our innovative solution (and the problems that are inherent in the systems used by most other residency programs) click here...

 The secret is in team-based care: the Tulane firms have increased the on-call team size to provide the team with the necessary resources to ensure continuity of care, but also to insure compliance with the duty hours… and to ensure that each team member gets appropriate rest.
 The Tulane On-Call Team is composed of five team members: The Attending, The Ward Resident, The Moondog, and two Interns.
+In parallel to this team is the Orion Team.
 It’s easiest to understand this by looking at the anatomy of the On-call Day.
 Follow along with the figure below:

 3:00 AM: The ER "Lockout."
 The call day technically begins at 3 AM.
 Any patient admitted prior to 3 AM goes to the team on call the day before.
 Patients who are admitted from 3 AM to 6 AM are held in the emergency department, awaiting the arrival of the "Moondog" (see below) who will begin admitting and caring for these patients, who will then fall under the stewardship of the on-call team.

-7 PM: The teaching hospitalist (i.e, the attending) returns at 6 or 7 PM to do evening rounds.
+6 PM: The teaching hospitalist (i.e, the attending) returns at 6 PM to do evening rounds.
 During this time of the day, the pressures from pagers, nurses calling, etc are less, and the attending has the protected time to teach in a relaxed setting.
 And with seventy percent of the call day now elapsed, some of the early admissions may be ready for discharge… thereby decompressing the post-call day to follow.
 And of course this early discussion of patients accelerates care, enabling the team to make early interventions (tests, consults, discharges) that would ordinarily have been rolled over to the post-call rounds.
-This greatly decompresses post-call rounds, because 17 of the call will already have elapsed by this point.
-This means that post-call rounds can have no more than 7 hours of new admissions to discuss.
+This greatly decompresses post-call rounds, because 16 hours of the call day will already have elapsed by this point.
+This means that post-call rounds can have no more than 8 hours of new admissions to discuss.

 6 AM: The next-team’s Moondog will arrive at 6 AM to start the next call day.
 (The pink shaded box in the diagram below illustrates when the admission clock begins and ends for the on-call team).